-Section III: Organizational Design and Requirements Documentation a.
-Identification of organizational issues.
+Section III: Organizational Design and Requirements Documentation

 6-8.
 Organizational design process

 The building blocks of the force structure that support operations planning are units, which are grouped into organizations; for example, companies grouped into battalions.
 When a new or modified Army organizational structure is required, new units and organizations are designed.